dideler/ann-vs-knn/src/README.txt

   Default is 80%.
   Ex: -t 70

--e ann_error_output_filename
+-e ann_train_error_filename
   Name of the file where you want the ANN's training error data to be saved to.
   Optional tag, but argument required if provided.
-  Default is ann-error.out
+  Default is ann-train-error.out
-  Ex: -e error1.out
+  Ex: -e train-error.out

--a ann_accuracy_output_filename
+-a ann_train_accuracy_filename
-  Name of the file where you want the ANN's accuracy data to be saved to.
+  Name of the file where you want the ANN's training accuracy data to be saved to.
   Optional tag, but argument required if provided.
-  Default is ann-accuracy.out
+  Default is ann-train-accuracy.out
-  Ex: -a accuracy2.out
+  Ex: -a train-accuracy.out

+-z ann_test_accuracy_filename
+  Name of the file where you want the ANN's testing accuracy data to be saved to.
+  Optional tag, but argument required if provided.
+  Default is ann-test-accuracy.out
+  Ex: -z test-accuracy.out

--k knn_accuracy_output_filename
+-k knn_accuracy_filename
   Name of the file where you want the k-NN's accuracy data to be saved to.
   Optional tag, but argument required if provided.
   Default is knn-error.out